 Roy Halladay’s passing is a tragedy.
 One that breaks the heart of every baseball fan everywhere, but if there’s any solace in this it’s that Roy Halladay lived the fullest life in his short time on this planet, and we all got to watch him flourish and grow into not only a one of a kind pitcher, but an amazing human, loving husband, and proud father.

-Doc, you will be missed.
+Doc, you are missed.